mhazrd/dog_breed_classifier/README.md

 ### Metrics

+The main task to solve is to classify dog-image into its breeds.
+There are 133 breeds and the dataset has a almost even number of images across these breeds.
+Therefore accuracy will be a good metric to assess the ML model's performance on the classification task.
+If the dataset labels are highly skewed, the other metrics like f1-score could be used.

+The accuracy is good for the model evaluation, but the deep learning model requires a continuous metric which the algorithm can optimize for.
+Cross-entropy loss is a continuous metric and can be used as a proxy for accuracy because it is an upper bound on the accuracy metric

 - Evaluation metric: Accuracy on dog-breed labels
 - Optimization metric: Cross entropy on dog-breed labels

 ### Data Exploration